theBaffo/distributed-cache-node/README.md

 The application is written in Java and Spring Boot, and it is covered with integration and end-to-end tests.

-Given the time constraint for this project, and the prototype nature of the project itself, the project presents some limitations:
+Given the time constraint for this project, and the prototype nature of it, there are some limitations in place:
 - As Redis Cluster is not supported in Docker, I decided to use a simple master-replica Redis setup, which was compatible with Docker.
 - I decided to store simple key/value String pairs, instead of more complex objects.